Budgeting for bills: The impact on daily spending. Journal of Economic Behavior & Organization, 244:107495. ISSN 0167-2681 (2026)

 Discussant: The importance of Commodity Terms of Trade Volatility (Tian Xia and Hang Zhou)

-Visiting Scholar and Federal Reserve Bank of Philadelphia, March 2025 - Present
+Research with Economists at Federal Reserve Bank of Philadelphia, March 2025 - Present

 Research Assistant at the Federal Reserve Bank of Philadelphia, Summer 2023 - April 2024